patrickbucher/docs/clean-agile/clean-agile.md

 Agile was intended for small teams of 4 to 12 developers, not for big ones.
 However, it was soon tried to adopt Agile for multiple teams and large organizations.
-First using a technique called _Scum of Scrums_, later with frameworks like _SAFe_ (Scaled Agile Framework) and _LeSS_ (Large Scale Scrum).
+First using a technique called _Scrum of Scrums_, later with frameworks like _SAFe_ (Scaled Agile Framework) and _LeSS_ (Large Scale Scrum).

 The problem of managing big teams is as old as civilization and has been solved